redmica/redmica_ui_extension/data-represented-in-the-chart.md

 * If a due date is not set for the version
   * No line is drawn

-### 2. Total number of issues - Number of issues that have been completed
+### 2. Total number of issues - Number of issues that have been closed

 The following numbers are drawn for each day from the start date of the chart to the end date of the line

-`Total number of issues in the version - Number of issues that have been completed as of that date`
+`Total number of issues in the version - Number of issues that have been closed as of that date`

-### 3. Number of issues that have not been completed
+### 3. Number of issues that have not been closed

 The following number of issues are drawn for each day between the start date of the chart and the end date of the line

-`Number of issues that have not been completed as of that date`
+`Number of issues that have not been closed as of that date`